fin-hypergrid/core/README.md

 <img src="images/gridshot02.png" alt="screenshot">

+## Recent
+* [HiDPI](http://www.html5rocks.com/en/tutorials/canvas/hidpi/) mode is now enabled by default and is no longer an attribute but a json startup config property.
+The performance issue witnessed in chrome browsers seems to have been fixed.

 ## Pluggable Grid Behaviors
 The design makes no assumptions about the data you wish to view which